One Batter to Target From Every Team vs ADP

 Brandon Lowe adp 193. my rank 178.

 Austin Meadows adp 44. my rank 35.

 The Rays are always a bit of a tricky pick because of all the platooning they do, but I like Yandy Diaz at his adp.
 If he can stay healthy he should bat third or second rather regularly.
-He elevated the ball much more often last season and his production soared.
+With a slight tweak to his swing, Diaz aka, the man with the biggest arms in baseball, was able to elevate the ball more often last season and his production soared.
+Grab him at the end of drafts.
 Brandon Lowe is another player to target and of course Meadows who I like as much if not more than Blackmon and Springer.
 Owners forget Meadows put up those shiny numbers in only 138 games and Lowe was a force before injuring his leg last season.

 Toronto Blue Jays

 Lourdes Gurriel Jr. adp 149. my rank 131.